awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-server.md

 **Important**
 The `nice-dcv-gl` and `nice-dcv-gltest` packages aren't available for servers based on the 64\-bit ARM architecture\.

-**Note**
-The following instructions are for installing the NICE DCV server on an Amazon Linux 2 RHEL, or CentOS 7\.x server based on the 64\-bit x86 architecture\.
-To install the NICE DCV server on an Amazon Linux 2, RHEL, or CentOS 7\.x server based on the 64\-bit ARM architecture, replace *x86\_64* with `aarch64` in the following commands\.

 **To install the NICE DCV server on Amazon Linux 2, RHEL 7\.x, and CentOS 7\.x**

 1. Launch and connect to the server on which to install the NICE DCV server\.